robinmonjo/thin-lxc/README.md

 ### TODO

+* Use lxc.hook.network.up to setup route
+* modify VagrantFile so it uses 3.8 kernel (for lxc-attach support):  sudo apt-get install linux-image-generic-lts-raring
 * complete test suite
 * support multiple port forwarding
 * see if it's possible to redirect localhost:port to container:port in some way